KGAN

 KGAN (channel 2) is a television station licensed to Cedar Rapids, Iowa, United States, serving Eastern Iowa as an affiliate of CBS and Fox.
-It is owned by Sinclair Broadcast Group, which provides certain services to KFXA (channel 28, also licensed to Cedar Rapids) under a local marketing agreement (LMA) with Second Generation of Iowa, Ltd. The two stations share studios at Broadcast Park on Old Marion Road Northeast (along IA 100) in Cedar Rapids; KGAN's transmitter is located in Rowley.
+It is owned by Sinclair Broadcast Group alongside KFXA (channel 28).
+The two stations share studios at Broadcast Park on Old Marion Road Northeast (along IA 100) in Cedar Rapids; KGAN's transmitter is located in Rowley.

 Channel 2 was the first television station in Eastern Iowa, signing on as WMT-TV on September 30, 1953.
 It was originally the radio adjunct to Cedar Rapids radio station WMT.
 A CBS affiliate from its first day on air, channel 2 was the market's leading station for most of its early history.
 Its original ownership, American Broadcasting Stations, sold WMT radio and television to Orion Broadcasting in 1981; when Orion merged with Cosmos Broadcasting, channel 2 was split from WMT and renamed KGAN by its new owner, Guy Gannett.
 After being second in news ratings in the 1980s, KGAN sank to third by the early 1990s, a position it continues to hold in the market.
 Sinclair acquired KGAN as part of its 1999 purchase of Guy Gannett.
 The Fox programming previously on KFXA relocated to a subchannel of KGAN on January 1, 2021.